qualisign/optipulse.github.io/whitepaper.md

 ### How to Contribute<a id="sec-4-3-1" name="sec-4-3-1"></a>

-1. Submit Code
+1. Submit on GitHub

     If you have a good idea and you're up to working it out on your own, feel free to submit a pull request.
+This isn't limited to code!
+Designers, artists, writers, philosophers, - all are encouraged to contribute.

 2. Work with Us

-    Or, if you're looking for a more stable position, we're looking for experts in:
+    Or, if you're looking for a more stable position, we're looking for:
-    -   smart contracts
+    -   smart contract writers (using Solidity)
-    -   Ethereum
-    -   BitCoin
+    -   BitCoin developers
-    -   FinTech
+    -   FinTech developers
-    -   mesh networking protocols
+    -   networking (especially mesh) experts
-    -   sysadmin
-    -   Linux
+    -   sysadmin, Linux experts
-    -   Clojure
-    -   C
-    -   web security
+    -   C, Clojure, ClojureScript, JavaScript programmers
-    -   cryptography
+    -   web security, cryptography experts
-    -   mobile app development
+    -   mobile app developers (esepecially w/ knowledge of Android, FB, iOS)
-    -   reactive frameworks (preferably Vue.js)
+    -   user experience experts
-    -   DevOps
+    -   DevOps engineers
-    -   legal engineering
+    -   legal engineers
-    -   systems engineering
+    -   systems engineers

     Interested?
-Don't hesitate to get in touch (please include relevant experience and work samples): djoseph@optipulse.com
+Don't hesitate to get in touch (please include summary of relevant experience and work samples): djoseph@optipulse.com

 ### Whitepaper<a id="sec-4-3-2" name="sec-4-3-2"></a>